chrisjdallmann/feco-inhibition/code/README.md

 # Instructions for recreating figures
-The following sections show how to recreate the figures in Dallmann et al. (2025) from data that will be available for download on Dryad.
+The following sections show how to recreate the figures in Dallmann et al. (2025).

+Download the data from Dryad:

+Store the data in the `data` folder of this repository.

-The RNA-seq figures can be recreated with the Matlab file `rna-seq_plot_expression.m`.
+The RNA-seq figures can be recreated with the Matlab script `rna-seq_plot_expression.m`.

 Calcium imaging and behavior figures can be recreated with the Matlab scripts `imaging_*.m`.
-The datasets already contain the predicted calcium signals, but the signals can be predicted from scratch within the m-files (see instructions below).
+The datasets already contain the predicted calcium signals, but the signals can be predicted from scratch within the scripts (see below).

 Connectome figures can be recreated with the Jupyter notebooks `fanc_*`, `manc_*`, and `flywire_*`.

 The connectome simulation figure can be recreated with the Jupyter notebooks `simulation_*`.

-# Datasets
+The 9A activation and silencing figure can be recreated with the Jupyter notebook `behavior_9A_activation_silencing.ipynb`.

+## Overview of datasets
-`rna-seq.xls`: RNA-seq data for hook, claw, and club neurons.
+`rna-seq.xlsx`: RNA-seq data for hook, claw, and club neurons.

 `claw_treadmill.parquet`: Calcium imaging data from claw axons during behavior on and off the treadmill.